 Another reason why THC can last this long in the human body is that THC is composed of more than 80 metabolites which takes a lot of time to be synthesized.
 Moreover, it is well known that the fatty tissue is an excellent place for the THC to find a place to sit in while it gets metabolized.

-Factors that Determine How Long THC Will Stay in Your System
+Factors That Determine How Long THC Will Stay In Your System

 Body functions and reactions to substances are unique to each individual.
 That being said, it is essential to know that each person’s cannabis retention depends on various factors.

 It is important to realize that THC is a soluble component, which is the reason it is so quickly absorbed by your body.
-This factor increases even more if your cannabis consumption levels are that of frequent smokers or a heavy user.
+This factor increases even more if your cannabis consumption levels are that of frequent smokers or heavy user.

 The following are a few facts that may affect how long THC stays in your blood: